Indivicivet/StateSpaceGridLib/readme.md

 state space grids for visualising dyadic mutuality in psychology.

-The main features of StateSpaceGrid are Trajectory objects, Grid objects and their associated styles.
+The main features of StateSpaceGrid are Trajectory objects, Grid objects and the associated GridStyle and GridQuantization objects which hold any extra data needed for drawing grids and calculating measures.

-Trajectory objects hold the input data as a set of lists as well as information about the visualisation of a single graph (line style, colour, etc.).
+Trajectory objects hold the input data as a set of lists, along with a single ID number.

-Grid objects hold trajectory objects and are the interface through which you can display the graphs.
+Grid objects hold trajectory objects and are the interface through which you can display grids and calculate measures.

-A brief test is included to display the code in action.
+See unit_tests/test_end_to_end.py for a brief example of the code in action.

 To install as a library with pip, use